kdubba14/ginius/README.md

 ```

 ### 2. CORS Middleware

-CORS is important for API's and UGin has it's own CORS middleware in **include/middleware.go**.
+CORS is important for API's and Ginius has it's own CORS middleware in **include/middleware.go**.
 CORS middleware is called with the code below.

 ```
 router.Use(include.CORS())
 ```

 There is also a good repo for this: https://github.com/gin-contrib/cors

 ### 3. BasicAuth Middleware

 Almost every API needs a protected area.
 Gin has **BasicAuth** middleware for protecting routes.
 Basic Auth is an authorization type that requires a verified username and password to access a data resource.
-In UGin, you can find an example for a basic auth.
+In Ginius, you can find an example for a basic auth.
 To access these protected routes, you need to add **Basic Authorization credentials** in your requests.
 If you try to reach these endpoints from browser, you should see a window prompting you for username and password.

 ```
 authorized := router.Group("/admin", gin.BasicAuth(gin.Accounts{